HIGHLANDS, CLOUD FORESTS & PÁRAMO TRANSECT

 No place captures the drama of the Andes like Ecuador’s eastern slope.
 Rising from the steamy Amazonian foothills to glacier-capped peaks, this region holds an unmatched diversity of birds—many confined to narrow elevation bands that make each stop along the route feel entirely new.

 We’ll begin at Wildsumaco Lodge, perched at the edge of the Amazon Basin, where vibrant mixed flocks swirl through the canopy and feeders brim with jeweled hummingbirds like Gould’s Jewelfront, Napo Sabrewing, and Rufous-vented Whitetip.
 As we climb to Cabañas San Isidro, the forest grows cooler and mistier.
-Here, Andean Cock-of-the-rock, Crested Quetzal, and a dazzling variety of tanagers fill the mornings with sound and color.
+Here, Black-billed Mountain-Toucan, Golden-headed and Crested quetzals, antpittas, jays, thrushes, and a dazzling variety of tanagers fill the mornings with sound and color.
 Evenings may bring sightings of the famous San Isidro “mystery owl.”

 Continuing higher, Guango Lodge and Papallacta reveal a mountain world of sword-billed hummingbirds, Torrent Ducks, and mixed flocks alive with conebills, flowerpiercers, and mountain-tanagers.
-At the lofty Antisana National Park, we’ll stand beneath snowcapped peaks watching Andean Condors, Carunculated Caracaras, and the hardy Rufous-bellied Seedsnipe.
+At the lofty Antisana National Park, we’ll stand beneath snowcapped peaks watching Andean Condors, Carunculated Caracaras, and above Papallacta Pass, we'll search for the amazingly camouflaged Rufous-bellied Seedsnipe.

 Every lodge sits within prime habitat, providing exceptional access to birds, scenery, and the wonder of the Andes themselves.